Streaming Model Cascades for Semantic SQL: Related Work

 Our setting differs from these methods in two respects.
 First, we operate on binary predicates embedded in SQL, where the proxy produces a continuous confidence score rather than a discrete prediction or generated text.
 Second, our algorithms must run in a streaming, per-partition execution model imposed by distributed database architectures, whereas most LLM cascade work assumes batch access to a validation set or centralized routing.

 \paragraph{Probability calibration.} Mapping model outputs to well-calibrated probabilities is a long-standing problem.
 Platt scaling~\cite{platt1999probabilistic} fits a logistic function to raw scores, temperature scaling~\cite{guo2017calibration} adjusts a single parameter, and isotonic regression~\cite{zadrozny2002transforming} fits a non-parametric monotone map.
 Guo et al.~\cite{guo2017calibration} demonstrated that modern neural networks are often poorly calibrated despite high accuracy.
-Generalized Additive Models~\cite{hastie1986generalized} offer a flexible middle ground through penalized spline fitting.
+Spline-based methods generalize these approaches: Generalized Additive Models~\cite{hastie1986generalized} fit penalized smoothing splines, and Lucena~\cite{lucena2018splinecalib} and Wang and Dunson~\cite{wang2011ispline} have applied cubic and monotone-spline calibration respectively.
+Dormann~\cite{dormann2020calibration} surveys spline-based against parametric calibration methods.
 Calibration has also been applied within cascade frameworks: Zellinger and Thomson~\cite{zellinger2024hcma} combine a nonlinear log-transform with Platt scaling to improve routing decisions in LLM cascades with abstention. \gamcal uses calibration for a different purpose: it trains a GAM on oracle samples to predict expected quality metrics for any threshold pair in closed form, enabling direct threshold optimization without additional oracle queries.